 Students must checkout during posted holiday or vacation periods.
 Students may request to stay during the break periods provided there is staff coverage during that time.
 Students may be subject to a guest fee of $15/day and must sign up with the RD at least one week in advance of the halls officially closing for the break period.
 Those who fail to check out properly will be charged a minimum $25 fine and/or be subject to disciplinary action.

 Room keys are issued on arrival.
-Locks and keys will be changed when considered necessary by the Residence Life staff, security personnel, and the Office of Student Development.
+Requests to change locks and keys, when considered necessary, will be submitted by the Residence Life staff, safety and security personnel, and/or the Office of Student Affairs.
 Regulations concerning the use of keys include:

 - Loss of a room key requires a charge of $50.